patrickjuchli/basic-ftp/README.md

 ### Example

-The best source of examples is the implementation of the `Client` itself, since it's using the same implementation pattern you will use.
+The best source of examples is the implementation of the `Client` itself as it's using the same patterns you will use.
 The code below shows a custom file upload.
 Let's assume a transfer connection has already been established.

 ```
 function myUpload(ftp, readableStream, remoteFilename) {